MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/traditional-azure-networking-topology.md

 # Traditional Azure networking topology

 > [!IMPORTANT]
-> Try the [topology (preview)](/azure/network-watcher/network-insights-topology) experience, which offers a visualization of Azure resources for ease of inventory management and monitoring network at scale.
-Use the topology feature in preview to visualize resources and their dependencies across subscriptions, regions, and locations.
-For more information about how to navigate to the experience, see [Azure Monitor](https://portal.azure.com/#view/Microsoft_Azure_Monitoring/AzureMonitoringBrowseBlade/~/overview).
+> Try the [topology](/azure/network-watcher/network-insights-topology) experience, which offers a visualization of Azure resources for ease of inventory management and monitoring network at scale.
+Use the topology feature to visualize resources and their dependencies across subscriptions, regions, and locations.

 This article describes key design considerations and recommendations for network topologies in Microsoft Azure.
 The following diagram shows a traditional Azure network topology: